sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 08-01-2018

+- https://www.youtube.com/watch?v=jd5e71nFEZM This was a very good explanation about monad transformers

 # 07-01-2018

 - https://lwn.net/Articles/741897/ Demystifying container runtimes